-PCR means Parish Cost Recoveries, which is a centralised management system by which the Synod recovers from parishes certain entitlements of ordained ministry staff (eg, superannuation) licensed to a parochial unit.
+PCR means Parish Cost Recoveries, which is a centralised management system by which the Synod recovers from parishes certain entitlements (e.g., superannuation contributions) of ordained ministry staff e.g., licensed to a parochial unit.

-PAYG means Pay As You Go withholding.
+PAYG means Pay As You Go.